Cattle Finishing Net Returns Prospects for 2023

-Due to relatively strong fed cattle prices, cattle finishing net returns ended 2021 on a positive note.
-Will these positive net returns continue into 2022?
-This article examines feeding cost of gain, breakeven prices, and net return estimates for 2021, and provides projections for the first half of 2022.
+Due to relatively strong fed cattle prices, cattle finishing net returns ended 2022 on a more positive note.
+Given this, what are prospects for net returns in 2023?
+This article examines feeding cost of gain, breakeven prices, and net return estimates for 2022, and provides projections for the first half of 2023.
 Several data sources were used to compute net returns.
 Average daily gain, feed conversion, days on feed, in weight, out weight, and feeding cost of gain were obtained from monthly issues of the Focus on Feedlots newsletter.
 Futures prices for corn and seasonal feed conversion rates were used to project feeding cost of gain for the next several months.
 Net returns were computed using feeding cost of gain from monthly issues of the Focus on Feedlots newsletter, fed cattle prices and feeder cattle prices reported by the Livestock Marketing Information Center (LMIC), and interest rates from the Federal Reserve Bank of Kansas City.

 Feeding Cost of Gain